 Once your background checks are successfully completed, an interview will be scheduled with USCIS, where officials typically ask questions about your application, your background, your moral character, and your willingness to support the Constitution and take an oath of allegiance.
 You also will be tested on your English language skills and your knowledge of American history and government.
 The civics test generally includes 10 questions.
 You must get at least six correct to pass.
 The language skills test assesses reading, writing, and oral communication.

-If you fail the English or civics tests, you can schedule another interview within 60-90 days.
+Typically, you will get the results of those exams on the same day you take the tests, but there may be reasons why the USCIS officer will continue your case.If you fail the English or civics test, you can schedule another interview within 60-90 days.
 However, if you fail the English or civics test again, your application for citizenship will be denied.

-If your application is approved, you will receive a notice that you must take the oath of allegiance to the United States.
-In many instances, you can do this the same day of your interview.
+If you successfully complete the interview (your case is not continued), you will then receive a written notice of the USCIS decision.
+If your application is denied, you may have the right to appeal the decision.
+If your application is approved, you will receive a notice to attend a ceremony where you will take the oath of allegiance to the United States.
+In some instances, you can do this the same day of your interview.
 Once you take the oath of allegiance, you will be issued your certificate of naturalization.